 7 REASONS WHY NOT USING PROTEIN POWDER IS NOT AN OPTION FOR NO ONE

-A new range of proteins powder has landed at Okami Bio and we are very proud of that.
+A new range of protein powder has landed at Okami Bio and we are very proud of that.

-1. PROTEINS (AMINO ACIDS) ARE THE BUIDLING BLOCKS OF LIFE:
+1. PROTEIN POWDER (AMINO ACIDS) ARE THE BUIDLING BLOCKS OF LIFE:

 Protein is what builds up our whole body.
 And we are not only talking about muscle mass.
 EVERYTHING the body has to build up new requires proteins or amino acids, which are the molecules proteins are made.
 This can be everything from head to toe, like hair, nails, hormones, skin and of course muscles.